College of Liberal Arts

 The College of Liberal Arts offers 12 career-oriented bachelor’s degree programs and more than 30 liberal arts minors, and it plays a central role in the general education of every undergraduate at RIT.
-A liberal arts minor can give you a secondary area of expertise and help you fulfill requirements in our general education curriculum.
+A liberal arts double major or minor can give you a secondary area of expertise and help you fulfill requirements in our general education curriculum.

 A community of learners